-The premises liability attorneys of Nadrich & Cohen, LLP have over 65 years combined experience representing accident and injury victims.
-Contact Nadrich & Cohen, LLP today for a free case evaluation by calling 1-800-718-4658, or by completing the contact form on this page.
+The premises liability attorneys of Nadrich & Cohen Accident Injury Lawyers have over 65 years combined experience representing accident and injury victims.
+Contact Nadrich & Cohen Accident Injury Lawyers today for a free case evaluation by calling 1-800-718-4658, or by completing the contact form on this page.
 We have 24 locations throughout California, with an office near you.

 - Slip & Fall